2 Days in Paris

 Adjacent to Les Invalides is the Musée Rodin, which we highly recommend visiting.
 In the Museum’s garden are the sculptor’s main pieces of art.

-Following the itinerary down Avenue Churchill, you’ll get to Champs-Élysées and you’ll be able to see the Arc de Triomphe on your left hand side.
-Head towards the arch, while you look at the window displays of all the high-end shops in the city’s most famous avenue or have a coffee in one if its exclusive terraces.
+Following the itinerary down Avenue Churchill, you’ll get to Champs-Élysées and you’ll be able to see the Arc de Triomphe on your left-hand side.
+Head towards the arch, while you look at the window displays of all the high-end shops in the city’s most famous avenue or have a coffee in one of its exclusive terraces.

 Once you get to the Arc de Triomphe, we recommend climbing to the top.
 It offers, in our opinion, the best views of Paris, running from the Louvre to the Grande Arche de la Défense.